bhushan-patil10/SQL-Baseball_league_project/README.md

 ## 📌 Project Overview

-This project simulates a real-world data analytics task where I worked as a **Data Analyst Intern** for **Major League Baseball (MLB)**.
+This project simulates a real-world data analytics task for **Major League Baseball (MLB)**.
 I gained access to historical player data and was assigned to analyze trends in player statistics, school contributions, salaries, and team affiliations using **advanced SQL techniques**.

 The analysis was performed using **MySQL** and queries were written and executed in **MySQL Workbench**.